ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document focuses chiefly on large-scale delivery of streaming high-bitrate media to end users.
 It is primarily intended for those controlling endpoints involved in delivering streaming media traffic.
 This can include origin servers publishing content, intermediaries like content delivery networks (CDNs), and providers for client devices and media players.

+For the purposes of this document, there is no distinction made between "live media", created as an event in progress, and "media on demand", where the server is providing recorded media from storage.

+For the purposes of this document, there is no distinction between media that is consumed by a media player, for viewing by a human, and media that is consumed by a machine, such as a CDN cache or media recorder.

 This document contains